b1conrad/browser-agent/README.md

 - for "router host" the web address of the cloud-based pico-engine hosting your router pico
 - for "router request eci" the id of the well_known/router_request channel of your router pico
 - for "router label" the name of the router pico

+## cleanup

+while viewing a browser agent which you no longer wish to use you can release the storage space it has encumbered

+1. open developer tools
+1. select the Application tab
+1. open the arrow beside IndexedDB
+1. click on level-js-pico-engine
+1. click the button Delete database
+1. confirm